 An annual court case simulation which gives high school students from across BC the opportunity to try a criminal case in a real court room in front of a judge.
 The event has been run in cooperation with the Victoria Bar Association and the Justice Education Society.
 I was the lead organizer of this event from 2014 to 2019.

 Residents of the Hillside-Quadra, Oaklands, and North Park neighbourhoods in Victoria, BC have been without a community library branch for far too long.
 They deserve access to the valuable resources that a local library provides including books and other materials, meeting rooms, classes, storytime for kids, and a serving as a community hub.
-I am part of the organizing committee for this campaign.
+I served as a member of the organizing committee for this campaign.

 The Black Fish is an international community united in its aim to end illegal and destructive fishing practices and safeguard a future for the plentiful species in our oceans.
 Its approach brings together people and the benefits of modern technology to protect the oceans through civil fisheries monitoring.
 I served as the lead researcher of this organization from 2013 to 2018.